DFE-Digital/prepare-academy-transfers/README.md

 4. Group ids will be available in the `HttpContext.User.Claims`

 ## Model validation
-This project uses fluent validators to validate the view model as opposed to MVC Data Annotation.
+This project uses fluent validators to validate the view model as opposed to MVC Dfe.PrepareTransfers.Data Annotation.
 Due to this, using attribute tags such as [Required] will have no effect.

 You will need to ensure you have ViewModel to hold the properties you will need to validate and to create a custom validator with an AbstractValidator<CustomViewModel> as it's base class.